Founded in 1936, the Lancaster County Art Association celebrated its 75th anniversary in 2011.

 The LCAA has membership exhibits throughout the year, invitational exhibits, and the National Juried Exhibition.

 Art classes are offered for beginners, intermediate and advanced levels of skill.
-The Congregation of Art, a class for adults with cognitive and physical disabilities, is offered on the second Tuesdays of the month.
+The Creators of Art, a class for adults with cognitive and physical disabilities, is offered on the second Tuesdays of the month.
 For children there is an Art Club that meets one afternoon per week during most of the school year and Art Camps and classes that are held in the summer.